AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 1. Clone the GitHub repository
 1. Open Postman
 1. Import the [postman_collection.json](postman_collection.json) file to Postman by selecting Collections in the left sidebar and clicking 'Import'.
 Import the collection as version 2.1 as recommended.
-1. Edit the imported collection by clicking its title, then under the 'Variables' tab add your client Id and secret to the corresponding variable under the 'Current Value' column.
+1. Edit the imported collection by clicking its title, then under the 'Variables' tab add your client Id, client secret, and tenant Id to the corresponding variable under the 'Current Value' column.
 1. Save the collection using 'ctrl-s' or by clicking the disk icon.
-1. Optionally, to test some interactions with the ADH APIs, add your Tenant Id, Namespace Id, and Stream Id to the corresponding variables.
-This will let you use the authentication token that we retrieve to make requests to ADH.
+1. Optionally, to test some interactions with the ADH APIs, add a Namespace Id and Stream Id to the corresponding variables.
+This will let you use the authentication token that we retrieve to make some sample requests to ADH.

 Note: Make sure to always save the collection if you make any changes to the variables.